NishanthNagendra/TicTacToe/README.md

 wishes to start first or the computer to start first if it is a single player game.
 The player must enter the position in which he wants to place his symbol and the computer makes the next move until the match ends.</p>

-<h2>RESULTS</h2>

-<p>A player can either play a single player game against the computer or a
-multi-player with another player.
-It is more interactive and fun than using a pen and paper.</p>

-<h2>CONCLUSION</h2>

-<p>A Tic-Tac-Toe game is designed using C++ and it replaces the pen and paper
-version of it.</p>